EGTortuero/viga/README.md

 Although you can install the programs manually, we strongly recommend the use of the Docker image to create an environment for VIGA.
 The link to the Docker image is https://hub.docker.com/r/vimalkvn/viga/

-However, you will need to download the databases for BLAST, HHMER and INFERNAL:
+However, you will need to download the databases for BLAST, HMMER, and INFERNAL:
 * BLAST DBs: https://ftp.ncbi.nlm.nih.gov/blast/db/
 * BLAST FASTA (DIAMOND): https://ftp.ncbi.nlm.nih.gov/blast/db/FASTA
 * RFAM (INFERNAL): http://ftp.ebi.ac.uk/pub/databases/Rfam/